 Palmoplantar Pustulosis (PPP)

-Patients with PPP develop white/yellow or red pus- or blood-filled blisters, known as pustules, on the palms of their hands and/or soles of their feet.
-These pustules often cause a lot of pain, itching and other discomfort, making it extremely difficult for people to carry out their daily activities.
-Although there are no definitive causes of PPP, researchers have determined that the disorder can be associated with smoking, bacterial infections, and/or genetic mutations.
-While many dermatologists consider it to be a condition like psoriasis, there is emerging evidence that PPP is a distinct problem.
+Patients with PPP develop white-to-brown pus or blood-filled blisters, known as pustules, on the palms and/or soles of the hands and feet.
+These pustules occur on red and flaky since and often cause a lot of pain or other discomfort caused by cracks (fissures) in the skin, making it extremely difficult for people to carry out their usual daily activities.
+PPP may co-occur with more widespread plaque psoriasis or in patients who are tobacco smokers.
+While many dermatologists consider it to be a subtype of plaque psoriasis, there is emerging evidence that PPP is a distinct condition that may not respond to medical treatments that are effective for plaque psoriasis.

-• Blisters and pustules on the palms and/or soles of the feet
+• White-to-brown pustules on the palms and/or soles of the feet occurring in cycles

 Want to learn more about clinical studies and the newly approved medications?
 We always offer a complimentary one-on-one consultation with one of our dermatologists.